Best Cheap Health Insurance in Washington for 2026

 Kaiser Permanente has the best health insurance in Washington state.

-Plus, Kaiser Permanente gets significantly fewer complaints than an average company its size.
+Plus, Kaiser Permanente in Washington gets significantly fewer complaints than an average company its size.
 It's a good idea to choose a company that gets few complaints because you may have an easier time filing a claim later on.

-Best-rated health insurance companies in Washington
+Best-rated health insurance companies in WA

 Company |